maxblee/django_sourcebook/README.md

 ## Setup and Installation

 This project requires PostgreSQL to run, primarily because it uses full-text search from PostgreSQL.
-In addition, you need Python version 3.6+, because this uses f-strings.
+In addition, it requires Python version 3.6+.

 In addition, you will need to set up a new database for the project and enter information about the database in your project `settings` folder.
 By default, this grabs the username and password for your database from environment settings and specifies